Christof/vim_tips/vim_tips.md

 works also for XML tags and language constructs like `do end` and `if end` in ruby when the _matchit_ plugin is enabled.

+Use it with `V` to for example copy a whole function, including the function name outside the parenthesis, when you are at the beginning or end: `V%y`.

 #### Jump list

 `<C-o>` is like back in a browser and `<C-i>` like forward. `:jumps`